skmin-lab/unixmd/docs/source/objects/system_bath/thermostat.rst

 - **temperature** *(double)* - Default: *300.0*

   The target temperature (K) of the thermostat to be used.

 \

 - **coupling_strength** *(double)* - Default: *None*

   The coupling strength is used in thermostat.
   This indicate frequency of oscillation of the thermostating particles.
   This is typically related to the highest vibrational mode frequency of given system.

 \

 - **time_scale** *(double)* - Default: *None*

-The coupling time scale is used in thermostat. the unit is fs.
+  The coupling time scale is used in thermostat.
+The unit is femtosecond.
-When **time_scale** is given as :math: `t`, **coupling_strength** is :math: `1/t`.
+  When **time_scale** is given as :math:`t`, **coupling_strength** set to :math:`1/t`.

 \

 - **chain_length** *(integer)* - Default: *3*

   The number of imaginary particles in the thermostat chain.

 \

 - **order** *(integer)* - Default: *3*

   The order of the evolution operator.

 \

 - **nsteps** *(integer)* - Default: *3*

   The propagation step in NHC thermostat.

 **Ex.** Making thermostat objects